photo by vladislav-babienko

 Photo by Helena Lopes on Unsplash

-We move country and talk to people back home on Skype all night over getting out and meeting new people.
+We move country and talk to people back home using Zoom, Teams or Skype all night over getting out and meeting new people.
 Or we quit our job to become an entrepreneur, but spend all our time around our old colleagues who hate their lives.

 Life change means YOU are changing.
 And that can mean it’s time to meet people who share your new goals and values and who inspire you.